UBC-MDS/introduction-machine-learning/chapters/en/slides/module1/module1_01.md

 3         3       2.50         1580      1321     2.0           0     2          3      8        1080            500      2014             0    98107  47.6688 -122.402           1530        1357      565091.6250      680000.0
 ```

+Notes:

-Notes: And we predict on unseen examples using the built model.
+And once we have our trained model, we apply it to predict the price

-If we scroll to right, we can compare the actual price of the house and
-the price our model predicted.
+associated with new home properties.

+When we pass new properties into the model we get a predicted price for
+those properties.

+And note again that our predicted prices here are continuous numbers and
+not discrete values

 ---